EmilsGithub/Clutter-Mod-Repository/README.md

 - Fixed a bug that prevented Butterflies from mating properly.
 - Other small fixes and optimizations.

+# Update Log - Clutter-0.5.5

+**Changes / Bugfixes**
+- Fixed log spam from spawners.

+# Update Log - Clutter-0.5.4

+**Item**
+- [WIP] Sea-Conch item.

+**Entities**
+- [WIP] New way of spawning entities, currently affects Crimson Newts, Echofins and Butterflies.
+- Added a new entity, The Crimson Newt.
+Spawns in Crimson Forests.
+You can lure / breed them with Crimson Roots.

+**Changes / Bugfixes**
+- Seashells are now placeable and generate in the world.
+- Cattails are now Waterloggable on the bottom half and spawns in Swamps and Rivers.
+- Fixed a bug that made Capybara's move while sleeping.
+- Other Small Bugfixes.

+# Update Log - Clutter-0.5.3

+**Item**
+- Added Pearl-Clam with Clam / Pearl items.
+- [WIP] Added Sea-Conch item.
+- [WIP] Added Seashell item.

+**Blocks**
+- Made Nautilus Shells placeable.
+- Added Red Present.

+**Effect**
+- [WIP] Added a new potion effect: Shimmer, that blocks projectiles.

+**Changes / Bugfixes**
+- Fixed a bug that crashed the client when shift-right-clicking players.
+- Fixed a bug that set Mip-Map levels to 0.
+- Updated all dependencies.
+- Other Fixes.

+# Update Log - Clutter-0.5.2

+**Changes / Bugfixes**
+- Fixed an incompatibility with the Glowing Torchflower mod.

+# Update Log - Clutter-0.5.1

+**Changes / Bugfixes**
+- Fixed a bug that was crashing the game when interacting with inventories.

 # Update Log - Clutter-0.5.0

 **Entities**